Preschool Sexual Assault Lawyer

 Take Legal Action Against the School That Hired the Abuser

-If your child was sexually abused by a preschool teacher, you have rights and may be able to file a lawsuit seeking damages against the school that hired the abuser.
-Under California law, an employer may be liable for an employee's harmful acts if there is evidence that the employer failed to investigate earlier complaints or check the perpetrator's references.
-This type of claim is called "negligent hiring."
+If your child has experienced sexual abuse at the hands of a preschool teacher, it's essential to know that you have legal rights, and you may have the option to pursue legal action by filing a lawsuit against the school that employed the abuser.
+By California law, an employer can be held responsible for the harmful actions of their employees if there is proof that the employer neglected to investigate prior complaints or review the perpetrator's background before hiring them.
+This legal claim is commonly referred to as "negligent hiring."

 Lawsuit Against a School for Hiring a Sexually Abusive Teacher